 British General Charles Cornwallis, trapped at Yorktown by American troops under the Marquis de Lafayette, joined by the army of George Washington and the French Admiral de Grasse’s 3,000 troops, decided to sink his own fleet in order to produce wreckage that would protect against attack from the French fleet.
 The Betsy was one of those ships.
 It was excavated in the 1980s through the efforts of the Virginia Historic Landmarks Commission.
 No weapons, except for one gun carriage, were found on the ship, but many supplies were there.
 These included more than 10,000 musket balls, small and large barrels, beams, pieces of hull, planks, bottles, jars, ceramics, furniture pieces, and personal items such as shoes and buttons.
 This exhibit displays a sampling of what divers found.

-On September 17, 1997, the Virginia Historical Society unveiled The War Horse, a memorial to the horses and mules killed during the Civil War, designed by Tessa Pullan of Rutland, England, and given to the historical society by Paul Mellon of Upperville, VA.
-Mounted on a six-foot base, the life-size bronze sculpture is on display at the Boulevard entrance to the Virginia Museum of History & Culture.
+On September 17, 1997, the Virginia Historical Society unveiled The War Horse, a memorial to the horses and mules killed during the Civil War, designed by Tessa Pullan of Rutland, England, and given to the historical society by Paul Mellon of Upperville, Virginia.
+The life-size bronze sculpture is on display at the South entrance to the Virginia Museum of History & Culture.